UPPMAX/R-python-julia-matlab-HPC/docs/common/parallel.rst

 are different, with CUDA (NVIDIA) and ROCM (AMD) being two of the most common ones in GPU programming.

+.. admonition:: Keep in mind

-NVIDIA GPUs can be found at: HPC2N, UPPMAX, LUNARC, NSC, and C3SE.
+   - NVIDIA GPUs can be found at: HPC2N, UPPMAX, LUNARC, NSC, and C3SE.
-AMD GPUs can be found at: HPC2N and PDC.
+   - AMD GPUs can be found at: HPC2N and PDC.

 Distributed programming
 '''''''''''''''''''''''